Ninja-Squad/springmockk/README.md

 ## Versions compatibility

+ - Version 3.x of SpringMockK: compatible with Spring Boot 2.4.x
- - Version 2.x of SpringMockK: compatible with Spring Boot 2.2.x or later
+ - Version 2.x of SpringMockK: compatible with Spring Boot 2.2.x and 2.3.x
  - Version 1.x of SpringMockK: compatible with Spring Boot 2.1.x

 ## How to build